M66B/NetGuard/FAQ.md

 <a name="FAQ50"></a>
 **(50) Will NetGuard automatically start on boot?**

-Yes, NetGuard will automatically be started on boot if you powered off your device with NetGuard enabled.
+Yes, NetGuard will automatically be started on boot if you powered off your device with NetGuard enabled and NetGuard is not installed on external storage.

+Some devices, for example OnePlus and Mi devices, can prevent certain apps from auto-starting after reboot.
+This can be disabled in the Android settings.

 <a name="FAQ51"></a>
 **(51) Why does NetGuard block all internet traffic?!**